usaid-cs/yesterday-i-learned/random.md

 1. Samsung Pay can emulate a magnetic stripe using ["a tiny coil that shoots out the same magnetic code that those readers normally get from your credit card"](https://www.theverge.com/2015/8/13/9146965/samsung-pay-mobile-payment-credit-card-readers-date), called MST.
 1. Summer sausages are designed to last without refrigeration.
 They are usually cured, mostly made with scrap meats, and are wrapped in cloth/paper rather than intestines.
 1. The Achilles' heel story involves his mother washing his entire body with magic water except for his heel.
 Then he got shot in the heel at war one day and died.
-1. Wind mobile's "unlimited" US voice is actually [just 40 hours](https://www.freedommobile.ca/docs/default-source/default-document-library/data-fair-usage-policy).
+1. Wind mobile's "unlimited" US voice is [just 40 hours](https://www.freedommobile.ca/docs/default-source/default-document-library/data-fair-usage-policy).
 1. [Vim and Emacs users are more likely to be hired than Eclipse users.](https://triplebyte.com/blog/technical-interview-performance-by-editor-os-language) (Pycharm is fine.)
 1. "So bored I want to kill someone" has a name: [cabin fever](https://en.wikipedia.org/wiki/Cabin_fever).
 The Shining was based on a kind of cabin fever.
 1. Fake eyes (like glass eyes) still need eye drops for lubrication.